truevisionai/designer/docs/road-tool.md

 Two roads can be connected using road nodes.
 - Select a node from road A using `left click`
 - Select another node from road B using `left click`
-- Two road will now be connect through a new road C which also be modified if required
+- Two roads will now be connected through a new road C which also be modified if required